codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-1.md

 The first screen you'll meet wants you to review various infomration and pricing as well as choose a few defaults.
 We are going to change some of the values:

 - **Region deny setting**: Choose `Enabled` for this.
 We want to make sure that Control Tower is governing our accounts and resources.
+- We will need `us-east-1` for certain "global" resources, so we'll add that to the list of allowed regions along with your desired region.

 #### Step 2